-The only way to remove an application from your phone's memory is to Delete it.
+Only removing an application deletes it completely from the memory of the phone.
 To restore an application once it has been deleted, you will be charged to download it again.

 - 1. Navigate to Axcess Apps.

 - 2. Use to highlight the application you wish to delete and press Left Soft Key Options.

-- 3. Use to highlight Delete and press •.
+- 3. Use to highlight Delete and press .

 - 4. Press Left Soft Key 🖅 Yes.